Connyers History, Family Crest & Coats of Arms

-England in the great wave of migration following the Norman Conquest of 1066.
-The Connyers family lived in Durham.
-The family were originally from the area of Coigners, Normandy, and it is from this location that their name derives.
+The name Connyers reached England in the great wave of migration following the Norman Conquest of 1066.
+The Connyers family lived in Coisgnières, Normandy, "as the name was spelt in Normandy; one of the noblest families in the North of England."

 Early Origins of the Connyers family